alexey1607/scalyr-community/how-to-monitor-nginx-the-complete-guide.md

 ## A Note on Higher-Level Alerts & Duplication

-One of the side effects of the layered approach is that because each layer encompasses its preceeding layers, there will be some level of duplication of alerts when higher-layers events trigger.
+One of the side effects of the layered approach is that because each layer encompasses its preceding layers, there will be some level of duplication of alerts when higher-layers events trigger.

 Your hosting provider failing, for example, will trigger alerts in every layer of the stack.
 But this is ok, because those higher-level alerts will provide details that will help you pinpoint the issue more quickly.